Best Affordable Seiki Smart LED TVs

 TVs, to begin with, you may be on a budget, so don’t think you have to follow all these suggestions.
 Use them as thought starters and questions to ask salesclerks on the floor.

 First, if you can swing it, consider buying a TV with UHD or 4K resolution.
 This will help you get the most longevity out of your set since the content will eventually move to 4K.
 The TV should also have a 120 Hz refresh rate.

 Quality bargain UHD TVs tend to fall in the $500 to $900 range for 50- to 65-inch sets.
 Keep your eye out for HDR-compatible TVs, too.
 HDR stands for high dynamic range and expands a display’s contrast, making images feel deeper and more textured.
 It enhances color, too, creating a vivid moving image.

 Most experts say leave curved TVs at the door.
 They are more fad than tech enhancement.
 Not a fad are smart TVs, but don’t let a salesperson – or price tag – suggest this is a fancy feature.
 Also, don’t fret the set’s sound quality.
 As displays grow thinner sound is sacrificed.
 To combat this, consider investing in a soundbar.

 Seiki’s mission of delivering “best value” televisions seems to hold true after comparing prices for similarly built displays and reading through dozens of customer reviews.

-If you are on a budget and your expectations are simple, Seiki Smart LED may be the one for you.
+If you are on a budget and your expectations are simple, Seiki TVs may be the one for you.